streadydevs/tdc-2021/cleanup/README.md

 # Cleanup

-In a regular project you might easily lose track of which cloud resources you are using and which you are not using but still paying for.
-If only we had some way to track which resources we are using for this project.
+In a normal project you might easily lose track of which cloud resources you are using and which you are not using but still paying for.
+If only there was a tool that could track which resources we are actually using!

 Hint: it's Terraform